BernardoDenkvitts/planfm-correctness/code/downstream/experiment_config/baselines/README.md

+# Baseline Hyperparameters

+This folder contains the best MLP hyperparameters for each source family, chosen from the grid search in `notebooks/exploration/01_model_comparison.ipynb`.

+## best_params.json
-Each family has its own best hiperparameters

-They were chosen based on frequency from `model_comparison.ipynb` output.
+Each family has its own best configuration (hidden layer sizes, dropout, learning rate, weight decay).
+They were selected by majority frequency across the three training seeds.

-In case of ties (no single best hiperparameter within the three seeds), the `train_correctness` was used to break the tie, I used the specific seed configuration on the three seeds and checked which configuration had the best MEAN validation metrics between the seeds.
+In case of ties — where no single configuration won across all three seeds — the tie was broken by running `train_single_correctness_head.py` with each candidate configuration across all three seeds and picking the one with the best **mean** validation metrics.

+## YAML configs

+The `*.yaml` files in this folder are the corresponding per-family experiment configs that can be passed directly to `train_single_correctness_head.py` to reproduce the runs.